Timeline - A week in hell

 3:00 p.m.
 Upon entering the cellar, the crowded group continues to hear enemy fire upon the house.
 The Baroness, other women and children and the wounded spend the entire night in the stench of the dark cellar lying awake in fear.

-The hideous life in the cellar while the enemy is defending their “fatherland”
+The hideous life in the cellar while the enemy is defending its “fatherland”

 First known protograph of the cellar, second half nineteenth century